-ESMC website is maintained by the Iowa Technology Institute's Atmospheric and Environmental Research (AER) Lab under the direction of Jun Wang.
+The ESMC website is maintained by the Iowa Technology Institute's Atmospheric and Environmental Research (AER) Lab under the direction of Jun Wang.
 Wang established ESMC in 2015 when he was at the University of Nebraska-Lincoln.
-In addition to directing AER, Wang is the James E. Ashton Professor in Engineering at the University of Iowa College of Engineering and the Iowa Technology Institute assistant director.
+In addition to directing AER, Wang is the James E. Ashton Professor in Engineering at the University of Iowa College of Engineering and assistant director of the Iowa Technology Institute.

-The sensors have built-in WiFi connectivity, internal voltage monitoring and a PCB trace antenna and are powered by three standard AA alkaline batteries and a small solar panel.
-The sensor records temperature, pressure and relative humidity and sends data to a cloud-based server once every hour.
+The sensors have built-in WiFi connectivity, internal voltage monitoring, and a PCB trace antenna and are powered by three standard AA alkaline batteries and a small solar panel.
+The sensors record temperature, pressure, and relative humidity and send data to a cloud-based server once every hour.
 The sensor monitors data hourly rather than in shorter time increments to preserve battery power and provide more meaningful data.